Harshgangwal10/2D_Canvas_Editor/README.md

 3. **Set up Firebase**

-   * Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
+   * Create a Firebase project
    * Create a Firestore database
    * Create a `.env` file in the root of your project: